Financial Risk Management

 Risk management

-HEXPOL has a strong balance sheet that provides a financial platform for future acquisitions.
+HEXPOL has a strong balance sheet, providing a financial platform for future acquisitions.

 Risk - Insurable risks

-HEXPOL’s operations, assets and employees are to some extent exposed to various types of risks that may affect HEXPOL’s operations.
+HEXPOL’s operations, assets and employees are to some extent exposed to various types of risks that may affect the Group’s operations.

 Risk management

-HEXPOL has a centrally procured coverage for property, liability, disruption, travel and transport insurance, etc., combined with local insurances where necessary.
+HEXPOL has centrally procured insurance cover for property, liability, disruption, travel and transport insurance, etc., combined with local insurance policies where necessary.